 Secondly, you don’t have to necessarily contribute code!
 You can help with design, help to improve the project’s documentation, organize duplicate issues, and more.

 Of course, most of the open-source contributors contribute code.
 Here’s how you can do it:

 - Open an issue if you need to report an error, propose a new feature, or discuss a high-level topic.
 Communicate directly and give context to your proposal.

 - Open a pull request if you want to submit easy fixes (smaller error), or start working on a contribution that was already discussed in an open issue.

 Leverage the open-source technology behind Rocket.Chat

 As you know, open-source technologies have multiple advantages.
 They are available at a portion of the price of proprietary software.
 They are also flexible and more secure due to frequent code revisions by the open-source community.

 These are all principles we adhere to in Rocket.Chat!
-Our many contributors have helped us become one of the most secure instant messaging solutions on the market.
+We're an open source messaging platform whose mission is to enable secure communication for organizations in highly-regulated industries.
+Over the years, our many contributors and community members have helped us become one of the most secure instant messaging solutions on the market.

 Why not try it for yourself?
 Try our community version and contribute to our ever-evolving open-source project - we’d be happy to have you on board!